Australian Funeral Price List

 Funerals which have a service may include a wake or an after service gathering which often provides food for the attendees.

-• Source and buy memorial items (coffins, caskets, urns, Memorial plots) and other items you can shop around for.
+- Source and buy memorial items (coffins, caskets, urns, flowers, memorial plots) and other items you can shop around for in advance.